opf/openproject/docs/release-notes/11-0-0/README.md

 ## Improved project portfolio management

 The configuration of the “view all projects” page now enables better project portfolio management.
 You can configure the “view all projects” list to show relevant project information for all projects, e.g. add custom fields for projects and remove columns which are not needed.
-With the link to the Gantt charts view you can directly open a global work  packages view for all projects, configured to your needs, e.g. to show all milestones across all projects.
+With the link to the Gantt chart view you can directly open a global work packages view for all projects, configured to your needs, e.g. to show all milestones across all projects.

 ![project-portfolio-management](project-portfolio-management.png)